Coaxing secrets from drifting art

 Inside his Marscloud Art Gallery in Manassas, Virginia, Kuang Lin doesn't begin by talking about brushwork, composition, or color.
-Instead, he talks like an investigator, pointing to what he considers evidence.
+Instead, he talks like an investigator, pointing to what he considers proof.

-On one painting of a fort, two Chinese characters, hai zhu (sea pearl), sit high like a nameplate, anchoring the scene to a location that no longer exists.
+On one painting of a fort, two Chinese characters, haizhu, sit high like a nameplate, anchoring the scene to a location that no longer exists.

 On another, the evidence isn't on the front but on the back — a handwritten note describing a battle, a death at a porthole, and a line of pidgin English that still echoes — "Sick man yami guns?"

-Kuang's habit of interpreting images as evidence makes him an unusual figure in Guangdong "China trade" paintings, which were produced in southern China from the late 18th to the 19th centuries for export to Europe and America.
+This habit of interpreting images as evidence helps explain why Kuang is an unusual figure in the world of Guangdong "China trade" paintings — works produced in southern China from the late 18th through the 19th centuries for export to Europe and America.

 The pipeline that carried these works overseas was already forming by the late 1700s.
 Canton, or Guangzhou, the capital of Guangdong province, had been the key source of supply.